ESPN Computer Releases New Top 25 Poll

 - Wisconsin

-The official new top 25 polls will come out on Monday afternoon.
+The official new top 25 polls will be released on Monday afternoon.